 Particularly against the backdrop of significant voter disengagement, the role of new technologies in engaging voters must be better understood.
 In 2005, turnout for the UK General Election was 61.3 per cent (Dermody and Hanmer-Lloyd 2005).
 More than that, the Phillis Review of Government Communication in 2004 (p.
 2) found a veritable ‘three-way breakdown in trust between government and politicians, the media and the general public, which has led to increasing disillusionment amongst parts of society, particularly the young and certain ethnic groups.
 There has been a corresponding disengagement and withdrawal from the political and democratic processes, evidenced by declining participation in local and general elections’.
 Issues such as the recent expenses scandal have further disillusioned a mis-trusting public (Hencke, 2009).
 Another reason for alienation is the lack of coherent local political marketing campaigns (Wintour and White 2005).
 O’Shaughnessy (2005, p.
 908) claimed that the majority of people are alienated by politics, and states; ‘in these facts lives political marketing’s opportunity’.

+According to Jackson and Lilleker (2009a), Web 2.0 demands a fundamental shift in political marketing thinking to consider participation and co-production.
+The range of social media tools that are encompassed in Web 2.0 are ideal tools for political relationship marketing, to encourage interaction, participation and improve the user experience (Jackson and Lilleker, 2009a).
+What is important to understand is that these tools are not compatible with the top-down, elite-to-mass style of political communication that is traditional of political parties (Jackson and Lilleker, 2009a).

-The best way of exemplifying how Internet technologies can enable the adoption of a real relationship marketing approach is to provide a brief overview of Barack Obama’s campaign.
+The best way of exemplifying how Web 2.0 technologies can enable the adoption of a real relationship marketing approach is to provide a brief overview of Barack Obama’s campaign.
 As Moufahim and Lim (2009, p.
 766) proclaim: ‘the powerful campaign that carried Barack Obama to the White House in 2009 will be remembered for its use of technologies such as Twitter, viral blogs, SMS, social networking sites, all of which were mobilised along with more traditional activist programmes such as volunteering, political advertising and so on’.

 The Obama campaign combined the online enthusiasm of Dean in 2004 with the discipline, organisation and hyper-targeting of the Bush 2004 re-election campaign.
 So, although the Obama campaign was revolutionary in some respects, it ultimately used the same tools that many campaigns had previously employed (Lutz 2009).
 However, the campaign did everything incrementally better than its competitors, including how it identified, prioritised and tracked prospective voters all the way to the polls using the campaign’s Houdini database.
 Specifically, Obama’s campaign started early, was built to scale, brought in the right team and channelled energy and enthusiasm into the precise activities that are needed to win a campaign – donations, organisation and getting out the vote in the specific neighbourhoods, districts and states that the campaign needed to win (Lutz 2009).